awesomedotnetcore/LambdaSharpTool/Docs/Module-Parameter.md

 <dt><code>EncryptionContext</code></dt>
 <dd>
 The <code>EncryptionContext</code> section is an optional mapping of key-value pairs used for decrypting a variable of type <code>Secret</code>.
-For all other types, specifying <code>EncryptionContext</code> will a compilation error.
+For all other types, specifying <code>EncryptionContext</code> will produce a compilation error.

 <i>Required</i>: No